musings on the sealed plates

 Edition of 1880, chapter 23, page 107.

-the famous line drawing of "Caractors" copied from The Book of Mormon plates
+line drawing of "Caractors" copied from The Book of Mormon plates

 Since Mormon wrote in "Reformed Egyptian" (Mormon 9:32) based on known Demotic Egyptian, enough of these "Caractors"